-Most super funds invest in sharemarkets to help your money grow in the long term.
+Most super funds invest in sharemarkets to help your money grow over in the long term.
 So when markets see-saw, so do super and investment balances and returns.

 While this can be worrying, it’s important to remember that although the value of investments may go up and down at different times, markets tend to recover and grow over the long term.
+So it’s important to keep your long-term investment goals in mind.

 What’s happened recently?